-Too many hard-working Texas families are struggling to make ends meet, while income disparity and inequality continues to balloon.
-Average income has grown for the top fifth of households at 1.5 times the rate of the bottom fifth of households.
-Current state law prohibits locally elected officials from ensuring businesses pay their employees a living wage by prohibiting a minimum wage above the federal minimum wage of \$7.25 per hour.
-Despite this, local officials continue to work to ensure citizens most likely to be impacted, such as women, racial and ethnic minorities, have a chance to provide for their families through other workplace protections.
+Even before the pandemic, too many hard-working Texas families were struggling to make ends meet, while income disparity and inequality continues to balloon.
+Average income has grown for the top fifth of households at 1.5 times the rate of the bottom fifth of households[1].
+Current state law already ties the hands of community leaders by prohibiting locally elected officials from ensuring businesses pay their employees a living wage through minimum wage preemption.
+Despite this, local officials continue to work to ensure the hard working Texans most likely to be impacted, such as women, racial and ethnic minorities, have a chance to provide for their families through other workplace protections.